-Your social presence on the likes of Linked In, Facebook, Twitter or YouTube lets you to have a dialogue with any client, prospect or potential client – you have the power to show and tell them exactly what your business stands for, and they can ask questions and tell you what they’re interested in.
+Social networking websites such as Linked In, Facebook, Twitter and YouTube allow you to create a dialogue with clients or prospects who are members of your community.
+You can showcase your business to the social network, find out what clients are interested in, and give them the opportunity to ask you questions.

-A social media presence increases your capability to:

-speak with clients about their lives & interests, desires & drivers
+You can also speak to clients about their interests, desires, and drivers, while sharing information and discussing new ideas.

-share information & create influence

-learn & discus new ideas

-How do I do get started?
+What so I say on social media?

-In essence you just keep doing what you do every day with clients, but on a new platform.
+Essentially, you’re just doing what you do every day with clients but on a different platform.

-Your clients like you because you focus on their needs and wants and add value to their lives.
-Traditionally you’ve done this face to face and on the phone, now you can do it online too – and to a potentially much larger audience then ever before.
+Your clients like you because you focus on their needs and add value to their lives.
+You will be already doing this face-to-face or over the phone, but now you can do it online and tap into a much larger audience than ever before.

 Which social media platforms should I be using?

-Note to designer: the Venn diagram style image below is meant only as ‘inspiration’ and not for inclusion in the final document .
+Note to designer: the Venn diagram style image below is meant only as ‘inspiration’ and not for inclusion in the final document (due to copyright issues).
 Below that is a simple table with information in that we would like you to turn into a more aesthetically appealing and sexy chart/table/image – possibly taking some inspiration from the Venn diagram image…